 Show Them How to Rip Back and Start Again

-There are some excellent reference materials on YouTube, and you could even download a tutorial using a service such as YTD and burn it onto a CD for each child to take home and practice with.
-Diagrams, photos and simple patterns make great learning aids, so get creative when preparing your hand-outs.
+Diagrams, photos, and simple patterns make great learning aids, so get creative when preparing your hand-outs.
 Just remember to respect IP when using video downloads.

-As videogames and electronic devices become ever more popular, less children are taking the time to learn arts and crafts.
-Not only are fibre arts far more rewarding than time spent looking at electronic screens, they will help children improve their coordination and dexterity and teach them the satisfaction of creating something from raw materials with your very own hands.
+As videogames and electronic devices become ever more popular, fewer children are taking the time to learn arts and crafts.
+Not only are fiber arts far more rewarding than time spent looking at electronic screens, but they will also help children improve their coordination and dexterity and teach them the satisfaction of creating something from raw materials with your very own hands.

 Steven Young has taught the fiber arts for several years now.
 When he has time, he likes to share his know-how by posting about the fiber arts on the internet.